We're revisiting the new legislation in Florida and the Disney controversy.

 Of course, this is not a simple thing.
 Separating gender entirely from sex is a silly exercise, just as pretending the two are the same is also a silly exercise.
 My point is that the first trans or gay people didn't come to be because someone came up with the concept and presented it to them.
 And it seems far more likely to me that awareness about LGBTQ issues is simply making more people more comfortable (and safe) with openly identifying that way, not creating more members of the LGBTQ community.

 Second, there is the rather obvious counterpoint here that even if kids are exposed to gay characters in Disney or some first-grade-friendly curriculum about trans folks, the vast, vast majority of everything they see around them is still going to be your standard "heteronormative" stuff.
-The idea that being exposed to this context is going to "convert" them rather than simply clarify things about themselves or the world around them seems specious to me.
+The idea that being exposed to this content is going to "convert" them rather than simply clarify things about themselves or the world around them seems specious to me.

 A good analogy might be left-handedness.
 Did you know, for instance, that people used to discriminate against lefties?
 As recently as 2015, there was still one teacher who thought being lefty meant you were being possessed by an evil force.
 Yet once it became more acceptable, more and more people began identifying as left-handed.
 The number of lefties grew until it hit 12%, and then it plateaued.
 There wasn’t a social contagion effect of left-handed people, there was just the reality that they existed and society’s evolution toward accepting them.